 - Use the host command to run a forward DNS lookup on the response retrieved from step 1

 - Verify that it is the same as the IP address from step 1

 $ host 18.104.22.168 22.214.171.124.in-addr.arpa domain name pointer steve-197-16-208-54.shareaholic.com. $ host steve-197-16-208-54.shareaholic.com steve-197-16-208-54.shareaholic.com has address 126.96.36.199

 If you receive a consistent volume of traffic from a client sending a valid Shareaholic Bot User-Agent but it does not pass the above DNS test, please open a support ticket.

 We do very aggressive caching so you shouldn't see Steve Bot in your logs more than once every few weeks for any one URL.
 Our goal is to index relevant information from as many web pages from your site as we can on each visit without overwhelming your server's bandwidth.
 We do not like waste either, and are clever at not wasting bandwidth – yours or ours.
 However, if you experience technical issues, please contact us.
 We recommend attaching any relevant server logs that may help with troubleshooting an issue.

-Can I change Steve's index rate?
+Can I change Steve Bot's index rate?

 Shareaholic has sophisticated algorithms that determine how much to visit each site.
-If Steve is indexing content too often and slowing down your server, you can control the index rate for your site in your Shareaholic site settings.
+If Steve Bot is indexing content too often and slowing down your server, you can control the index rate for your domain in your Shareaholic site settings.
 The use of this setting is not always needed nor is it generally recommended, but it is available for use should the need arise.